Build a URL Shortener with Nitro on Cloudflare Pages

 })

-Nothing really special here.
-We get the id from the router params and we use the useStorage function to get the URL from the KV.
-If the URL does not exist, we throw a 404 error.
-Otherwise, we redirect the user to the original URL.
+Here, we simply obtain the id from the router parameters and use useStorage to fetch the URL from the KV.
+If the URL does not exist, a 404 error is thrown.
+Otherwise, the user is redirected to the original URL.

-That's it!
-We have created a simple URL shortener using Nitro.
-Now, we need to deploy it on Cloudflare Pages.
-Don't panic, it's easy thanks to the zero-config deployment providers.
+Congratulations!
+We have successfully created a basic URL shortener using Nitro.
+The next step is to deploy it on Cloudflare Pages.
+Rest assured, it's straightforward thanks to the zero-config deployment providers.

 Zero Config Providers